Q: What is AWS Glue?

 Q: How can I customize the ETL code generated by AWS Glue?

 AWS Glue’s ETL script recommendation system generates Scala or Python code.
-It leverages Glue’s custom ETL library to simplify access to data sources as well as manage job execution.
+It leverages AWS Glue’s custom ETL library to simplify access to data sources as well as manage job execution.
 You can find more details about the library in our documentation.
 You can write ETL code using AWS Glue’s custom library or write arbitrary code in Scala or Python by using inline editing via the AWS Glue Console script editor, downloading the auto-generated code, and editing it in your own IDE.
 You can also start with one of the many samples hosted in our Github repository and customize that code.

 Q: How can I develop my ETL code using my own IDE?